Thanksgiving Scavenger Hunt for Kids (Free Printables)

 We’ve put together two different versions: an outdoor nature-themed scavenger hunt as well as one that you can play indoors in case of inclement weather.

-- Download the two versions of a Thanksgiving Scavenger hunt and then print the one you need.
+- Download the two versions of the printable Thanksgiving Scavenger hunts and then print one or both, making enough copies to go around.

 - Cut each sheet apart so that you have two copies from each page.